Abuja Digital Studio · Est. 2018

 JWT authentication

-OMobile uses HS256 JWTs — pure PHP with base64url encoding, no external library.
+OMobile uses HS256 JWTs implemented in pure PHP with base64url encoding, no external library.

 Login